pmahnke/transitionelement/_posts/2023/2023-05-30-usa-overview.md

 ### How did we get around

-In Wisconsin, we just travelled in my mom's car.
-Then we flew out to Phoenix and rented a SUV for the time out West.
+In Wisconsin, we travelled in my mom's car.
+Then we flew out to Phoenix and rented a SUV for the rest of time out West and returned it in Las Vegas before we flew home.

 We drove around 4,000 miles (6,400 km) and paid $516.14 for the gas / petrol.